 An issue which was most important in the life of Sister Faustina was her determination to faithfully fulfill the will of God.
 She presented all the wishes of the Lord Jesus to her confessors and superiors, and then consistently strove to implement them, regardless of the difficulties, hardships and sufferings.
 Such was also the case with the realization of the idea of the Apostolic Movement of the Divine Mercy, which according to Sister Faustina consisted in setting up a new congregation; Sister Faustina felt obliged to carry out the above task even after she had become aware that task involved the participation of both male and female convents, as well as the creation of a great association of lay people.
 She thought that her role in the realization of the above task would consist precisely in setting up a contemplative convent which would be totally and unreservedly dedicated to the realization of the tasks set up by the Lord Jesus.

 In September 1935, she presented the matter to the ordinary of the Vilnius diocese, Archbishop of Vilnius Romuald Jałbrzykowski; the latter came to the conclusion that Sister Faustina’s plan to leave her own Congregation was a serious interior temptation, whereas the task of entreating the mercy of God for the world and particularly for sinners should be realized in her own convent (Diary 473).
-My daughter, arm yourself with great patience, the Archbishop told Sister Faustina, if these things come from God, they will be realized sooner or later (Diary 473, 479).
+“My daughter, arm yourself with great patience – the Archbishop told Sister Faustina – if these things are from God, then sooner or later they will come into effect” (Diary 473, 479).

 Father Michał Sopoćko who remained in Vilnius, had now become even more dedicated to the cause and had pleaded with Archbishop Romuald Jałbrzykowski to give permission to set up the new convent and to create suitable conditions for its creation.
 He recognized and advised her to work continuously on agreeing with God’s will and to do nothing without a precise permission of the Cracovian spiritual director of her soul, Father Józef Andrasz.
-Besides, he recommended to her that she should continue to listen to the voice of God, take great care and act with caution, despite the great inner urgency to act quickly.
-When assessing his own efforts and attempts, he admitted quite frankly, At the moment, I cannot see any progress as regards the creation of conditions that would be propitious for the setting up of the new congregation, but I do not lose hope and I continue to do what I can in this matter.
+Besides, he recommended to her that she should continue to listen to the voice of God, take great care and act with caution, “despite the great inner urgency to act quickly”.
+When assessing his own efforts and attempts, he admitted quite frankly, “At the moment, I cannot see any progress as regards the creation of conditions that would be propitious for the setting up of the new congregation, but I do not lose hope and I continue to do what I can in this matter.”

 Sister Faustina also did what was in her might to realize her vision.
 She talked to Mother General as well as to the Cracovian Mother Superior from whom she obtained permission to act, contact and correspond with the outside world.
 She talked a lot about it to Father Józef Andrasz, from whom she expected concrete decisions.
 Taking advantage of Mother General Michaela Moraczewska’s visit to the Kraków House at the beginning of May 1937, Sister Faustina asked her to be released from the Congregation.
 Earlier on, Mother General did not want to give permission to it, fearing that it might be some delusion Sister Faustina had indulged in.
 She asked God for a sign thanks to which she could recognize that this decision is in accord with His will.
 She thought that the idea itself was great and beautiful, yet Sister Faustina’s role in it, should be likened to a hidden spring, which meant that she did not necessarily have to abandon the Congregation.
-Thus when on May 4, 1937 Sister Faustina talked to Mother General about her decision to leave the convent, she had heard the following words, Until the present, Sister, I have always restrained you, but now I leave you complete freedom to choose to do as you wish; you can leave the Congregation or you can stay (Diary 1115).
+Thus when on May 4, 1937 Sister Faustina talked to Mother General about her decision to leave the convent, she had heard the following words, “Up to now, I have always held you back, but now I leave it entirely up to you; if you want to leave, you can do so; if you want to stay in the Congregation, you can stay” (Diary 1115).
 Sister Faustina decided that this time she would leave the Congregation and that she would immediately write to the Holy Father and request him to release her from her vows; she would then leave for Vilnius so as to set up a new congregation.
 However, the minute she had left the room, darkness had once again descended upon her soul.
-It is strange that, each time I ask permission to leave the Congregation, this darkness invades my soul, and I feel as though I have been completely on my own.
-While experiencing this torment of the spirit, I decided to go immediately to Mother and tell her about my strange torment and struggle.
-Mother answered, «That leaving of yours is a temptation» (Diary 1115), and Sister Faustina’s confessor concluded that perhaps it was not the time appointed by God.
-You must pray and wait patiently (Diary 1117).
+“It’s strange that every time I ask for permission to leave, my soul is overcome with darkness, and I feel I’m left completely on my own.
+When I was in this state of spiritual distress, I decided to go back to Mother and tell her about my strange distress and struggle.
+She replied, «The idea of you leaving is a temptation»” (Diary 1115), and Sister Faustina’s confessor concluded that “maybe it was not yet the time God had appointed.
+“You must pray and wait patiently” (Diary 1117).

 In spite of so many difficulties and setbacks, Sister Faustina was nevertheless deeply convinced that it was clearly God’s will that the new congregation should be created.
-She knew that God, in His unfathomable decrees, often allows it to be that those who have expended most effort in accomplishing some work do not enjoy the fruits here on earth; God reserves all their joy for eternity (Diary 1402).
+She knew that “God, in His unfathomable judgements, sometimes suffers those who put in the greatest effort into one of His works to be deprived of the fruits of their labour here on Earth; He keeps all their enjoyment for eternity” (Diary 1402).
 She wrote to Father Sopoćko that God is pleased with what has already been done in this matter.
-The difficulties and protests are only a passing phase …, and they never constitute a proof that this undertaking is not pleasing to God.
+“The difficulties and protests are only a passing phase …, and they never constitute a proof that this undertaking is not pleasing to God.”
 Having disappeared from public view she did not undertake any further actions; she was also aware of the fact that through her God had initiated His plan.
-In her last letter to her Vilnius confessor and spiritual leader, Sister Faustina wrote, As regards…the new congregation, there is not a shadow of a doubt in my mind that it is God’s explicit intention that such a congregation should be set up.
-God had used us to initiate His work and it is not our task to probe into the issue of who will eventually complete it; whereas we should do all that is in our power right now, nothing more.
+In her last letter to her Vilnius confessor and spiritual leader, Sister Faustina wrote, “As regards …the new congregation, there is not a shadow of a doubt in my mind that it is God’s explicit intention that such a congregation should be set up.
+God had used us to initiate His work and it is not our task to probe into the issue of who will eventually complete it; whereas we should do all that is in our power right now, nothing more.”

 The painful cleansings of the “dark nights of the spirit” accompanied the realization of this idea.
 They led Sister Faustina to the heights of mysticism and allowed, on spiritual ground, to realize the establishment of the Apostolic Movement of the Divine Mercy in order to lay foundations of the constitution of this work in the Church.
 Thus, the Lord Jesus did not really wish for Sister Faustina to set up a new congregation, if in spite of her numerous efforts and her striving to fulfill God’s will, He did not after all permit it.
 What the Lord Jesus really did want to achieve was to form a perfect model to be followed by all apostles of the Divine Mercy; He wanted to create a model of infinite trust in God and of mercy toward others, a model of proclaiming the mystery of God’s mercy for the world through one’s life and word and of entreating it for the world.
 The above conclusion also seems to be confirmed by the fact that having courageously borne the sufferings associated with the spiritual dark nights, when in 1938 on the day of the Feast of Mercy, she had received the grace of complete freedom of the spirit and had outlined the final structure of the new undertaking, she had never taken up the issue again.
 She was dying in the conviction of having acquitted herself well of her duties and obligations.
-During her last conversation with her Vilnius confessor which took place a few weeks before her death, she had informed him that he should primarily be interested in the spread of the cult of the Divine Mercy, and should not worry too much about the issue of the new congregation, as it will soon be known who should do what in this matter.
+During her last conversation with her Vilnius confessor which took place a few weeks before her death, she had informed him that he should primarily be interested in the spread of the cult of the Divine Mercy, and should not worry too much about the issue of the new congregation, as “it will soon be known who should do what in this matter.”

 The full text in the book of Sr. M. Elizabeth Siepak ISMM, The New Congregation of Sister Faustina.
 The Apostolic Movement of the Divine Mercy, Kraków 2002.; [Nowe „zgromadzenie” św.
 Siostry Faustyny.
 Apostolski Ruch Bożego Miłosierdzia, Kraków 2002.]